 - Where you object to the processing (where it was necessary for the performance of a public interest or purpose of legitimate interests), and we are considering whether our organisation’s legitimate grounds override your right

 - Where processing is unlawful and you request restriction

 - If we no longer need the personal data but you require the data to establish, exercise or defend a legal claim

 Complaints about the use of personal data

-If you wish to raise a complaint on how we have handled your personal data, you can contact our Data Protection Officer who will investigate further.
-Our Data Protection Officer is Richard Moore.
+If you wish to raise a complaint on how we have handled your personal data, you can contact our Data Protection Manager who will investigate further.
+Our Data Protection Manager is Richard Moore.